fugithora812/git-tutorial/README.md

-This is a script for git-tutorial
+This is a script for API-tutorial

 	- feature-A
 	- fix-B